 So who's excited about the new school year?
 And who wishes they could hold onto summer just a little bit longer?

-Whichever side you fall on, having an easy Breakfast Sandwich recipe to prep ahead of time should make that first day of school a teensy bit more bearable... 😉
+Whichever side you fall on, having easy Freezer Breakfast Sandwiches to prep ahead of time should make that first day of school a teensy bit more bearable... 😉

 More Breakfast Ideas with Eggs